Do you know what the difference is between a sweepstakes aggregate and a giveaway site?

 Sites such as Sweepstakes Today, Sweepstakes Fanatics, and Sweep Sheet are examples of U.S. aggregate sites.
 Sites such as ContestCanada.net, RedFlagDeals, and YoWinner are examples of Canadian aggregate sites.
 Sites such as Contest Girl aggregate giveaways are open to both Canada and the United States.
 There currently aren’t any global aggregates that post sweepstakes for dozens of countries around the world.

 I recommend every sweeper, contestor, and comper find an aggregate they like to easily find legitimate giveaways open to them.

 Site owners vet every promotion that is submitted, along with posting highlights of the promotion, saving you valuable entry time.
 It’s also why I always recommend paying for the full site’s features, not just using the free version.
-There are a variety of benefits including access to exclusive sweepstakes, featured giveaways and some sites even include an internal tracking system to help you stay organized.
+There are a variety of benefits, including access to exclusive sweepstakes and featured giveaways, and some sites even include an internal tracking system to help you stay organized.

 And therein lies the problem.